User

 In Libreview under Account Settings->My Devices you can delete all data send to Libreview from a particular device.
 So if you don't like the data or want to send everything anew with a new version of Juggluco, you can do that.
 Maybe it is a good idea, to decline to share your glucose and product-related data for the purposes of research under Account Settings->Profile

-I have to mention that you can also save glucose values in Juggluco itself, by going to Left middle menu-> export and select Stream, in this case you get a value for every minute.
+I have to mention that you can also save glucose values in Juggluco itself, by going to Left middle menu-> Export and select Stream, in this case you get a value for every minute.
 To view some statistics of these data you can go to Left middle menu-> Statistics (see Aggregate data).

 Previously there were reports of Bluetooth connection problems with devices running Android 13 with Libre 2 and 3 sensors.
 It seems that after a system update they don’t exist anymore.
 I myself updated recently to Android 13.
 Bluetooth functioned perfectly.
 There is only one difference of significance: apps I killed with “Force stop” restart more often than under Android 12.
 When a US Libre 2 sensor or Libre 3 sensor was started with Abbott’s Libre app, that app will restart more easily and disrupt the connection of Juggluco with the sensor.